Bishop Heelan Catholic High School

 Bishop Heelan is a private, Catholic high school in Sioux City, Iowa.
 It is located in the Roman Catholic Diocese of Sioux City.
+It is named after Bishop Edmond Heelan, the second bishop of the Diocese of Sioux City.

 The school mascot is Crusaders, and their colors are navy and old gold.

 Athletics

 The Crusaders compete in the Missouri River Conference in the following sports: